Winter Island: Attractions

 Winter Island Marine Park is located on the former site of the Coast Guard Air Station Salem.
 It's a marine recreational park open to the public.
 The park takes up the southern portion of the peninsula.
 The main attractions of the park are the historic Fort Pickering, the Fort Pickering Lighthouse, Salem Harbor, a boat launching ramp, and the former Coast Guard seaplane hangar and barracks.
 Fort Pickering is listed separately on the National Register of Historic Places.

-In 2011, a master plan was developed for Winter Island, with help from the planning and design firm The Cecil Group of Boston and Bioengineering Group of Salem, and the City of Salem paid $45,000 in federal money.
+In 2011, a master plan was developed for Winter Island, with help from the planning and design firm The Cecil Group of Boston and Bioengineering Group of Salem, with the City of Salem paying $45,000 in federal funds.

 History

 Winter Island has seen use since the early settlement of Salem in the 1620s.
 It was first used as a fish drying and shipbuilding area by early colonial settlers, and was since the mid-17th century considered a strategic defensive point for Salem, which was by then on its way to becoming an economically important port.
 Fort Pickering was first built in 1643, rebuilt during Queen Anne's War and the American Revolutionary War, and continued to be fortified through the American Civil War.
-The sail frigate was built at one of Enos Briggs' shipyards on the island in 1799.
+The frigate was built at one of Enos Briggs' shipyards on the island in 1799.
 Fort Pickering Light was built in 1871, and the military use of the island was eventually transformed into a Coast Guard air station.
-Even this use was discontinued in the 20th century, and the island was turned over to the city, which established Winter Island Marine Park.
+This use was discontinued in the 20th century and the island was turned over to the city, which established Winter Island Marine Park.